As you can tell by this portrait, I’m a very serious person, with no sense of humor, and am generally withdrawn and boring.

 Politically I lean to the left, though parts of me lean to the right.
 When I was a teenager I was a self-proclaimed anarchist.
 Now I write science fiction and fantasy.
 It makes sense, doesn’t it?

 As far as religion goes, I’m a stout believer in Panpsychism.
-Laugh at me if you must, but I’m comforted in the fact that the universe will laugh at you.
+Laugh at me if you must, but I’m comforted in the fact that the universe itself will laugh back at you.

 My vices are currently beer, absinthe, and Animal Crossing.
-My day job is that of “Digital Marketing Specialist.”
-I write for the interwebs, baby.
-It’s my job and I love it.
+My day job is that of “Digital Marketing Manager.”
+I create and edit content for the Internet in all formats, including written, recorded, photographic and video.

 My favorite dead author is Philip K. Dick.
 My favorite living authors are too numerous to name, and changing constantly.
 However, two writers in particular have had a large influence on me: Tim Powers, because he actually does something original with the fantasy genre, and Chuck Palahniuk, because he is fearless at what he’ll do in his fiction.